Demon Slayer is unstoppable. In two short years, the anime and manga franchise has grown from a niche fandom to a pop-culture behemoth.

-Another possibility is that this could be an annual game series that keeps going until CyberConnect2 fully adapts the Demon Slayer story.
+Demon Slayer will likely become be an annual game series that keeps going until CyberConnect2 fully adapts the narrative.
 CyberConnect2 previously did that for the Naruto franchise, adapting the entire story across four games.

 Demon Slayer: Hinokami Keppuutan is a 3D Arena Fighter similar to CyberConnect2’s Naruto Ultimate Ninja Storm series.
 You can watch a seven-minute gameplay video above.
 From the video, we can asertain that you’ll be able to partake in local one-on-one fights.
 You can enjoy these brawls either online or offline.

 We can also see that characters seem to move similarly to characters in the Storm franchise.
 Each playable character has simplistic movesets that exude personality.

 It wouldn’t be a stretch to assume the controls are similar to the Storm as well.
 That would mean each character has three attack combos, a grab move, a taunt, an ultimate, an awakening, A ranged attack, and a “flick” (performed by flicking the analog stick before attacking) technique.

 Does Demon Slayer: The Hinokami Chronicles have an English dub?